MuzakkirHossainMinhaz/course-review-with-auth/README.md

 9. Update a Course (Only Admin) - PUT `/api/courses/:courseId`

-    - it supports partial update with dynamic upadate
+    - it supports partial update with dynamic update
     - send a request in _JSON_ format with the mentioned fields in the request body
     - returns updated course with success message